Blackberry Apple Jelly Recipe

 - Additional water

 - 2 pouches (3 ounces each) liquid fruit pectin

 - Measure the reserved blackberry and apple juices; return to the pan.
 If necessary, add water or bottled apple juice to equal 4 cups.
 Stir in lemon juice, then sugar.
-Bring to a full rolling boil, stirring constantly.
-Stir in pectin; return to a full rolling boil.
-Boil for 1 minute, stirring constantly.
+Bring to a full rolling boil over high heat, stirring constantly.
+Stir in pectin.
+Continue to boil 1 minute, stirring constantly.

 Sort By :

 More specific about the amount of juice from both the blackberries and apples.
 I can both blackberry and apple juice to use in receiples such as this

 This recipe was just what I needed to do something with my abundant crop of blackberries.
 Lovely color and a nice Christmas gift.